prabhjeet6/KafkaBeginnersProject/README.md

 # KafkaBeginnersProject

-Simple Producer consumers for kafka using Java from stephen Maarek's Beginner's course
+Tutorial: Simple Producer and consumers for Kafka using Java from Stephen Maarek's Beginner's course